Effective powers of $\omega$ over $\Delta_2$ cohesive sets and infinite $\Pi_1$ sets without $\Delta_2$ cohesive subsets: Cohesive powers of omega over Delta 2 cohesive sets

 \begin{proof}[Proof of Claim] Suppose that $q = \la \ell, r, e, N \ra$ demands action with action input $n$ at some stage $s$.
 Then $q$ adds elements of every color $i \leq \max_<\{\varphi_\ell(n), \varphi_r(n)\}$ to $L_s$ and places them $\prec_\mc{L}$-between $\varphi_\ell(n)$ and $\varphi_r(n)$.
 Thus condition~\ref{it:gap} is never again satisfied for $q$ with action input $n$ at any stage $t > s$. \end{proof}

 Let $q_0 < u$, and assume inductively that there is a stage $s_0 > u$ such that no quadruple $p < q_0$ acts to add elements $k \prec_\mc{L} u$ after stage $s_0$.
+We show that quadruple $q_0$ also adds only finitely many elements $\prec_\mc{L}$-below $u$.
+There are three cases: (i) the activity witnesses for $q_0$ are bounded, (ii) quadruple $q_0$ changes its active sizes at least $u$ many times, and (iii) quadruple $q_0$ achieves arbitrarily large activity witnesses and changes its active sides fewer than $u$ many times.

 In order for $q_0$ to act and add elements at some stage $s$, it must be that $q_0$ is active at stage $s$ with some activity witness $w$, and there must be an action input $n$ with $n \leq w$.
-Therefore, if the activity witnesses for $q_0$ are always $\leq W$ for some fixed $W$, then $q_0$ only acts to add elements finitely often.
+Therefore, if we are in case~(i) and the activity witnesses for $q_0$ are always $\leq W$ for some fixed $W$, then $q_0$ only acts to add elements finitely often.
 This is because when $q_0$ acts to add elements, it must use an action input $n \leq W$, and, by Claim~\ref{claim-ActOnce}, $q_0$ can use each $n \leq W$ as an action input at most once.

-Furthermore, if quadruple $q_0$ changes its active sides at least $u$ many times, then $\ct(q_0)$ is incremented at least $u$ many times, so there is a stage $s$ such that $\ct(q_0) \geq u$ at all stages $t \geq s$.
-Thus if $q_0$ acts at a stage $t \geq s$, then the elements it adds are $\prec_\mc{L}$-above $u$ by Claim~\ref{claim-AboveU}.
-Thus $q_0$ only ever adds finitely elements $\prec_\mc{L}$-below $u$ in this case as well.
+If we are in case~(ii) and quadruple $q_0$ changes its active sides at least $u$ many times, then $\ct(q_0)$ is incremented at least $u$ many times, so there is a stage $s$ such that $\ct(q_0) \geq u$ at all stages $t \geq s$.
+Thus if $q_0$ acts at a stage $t \geq s$, then the elements it adds at that stage are $\prec_\mc{L}$-above $u$ by Claim~\ref{claim-AboveU}.
+Thus $q_0$ only ever adds finitely many elements $\prec_\mc{L}$-below $u$ in this case as well.